oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 The following content applies to the JWT Claims Set:

-* `iss`: OPTIONAL.
-If present, the `iss` (issuer) claim MUST specify a unique string identifier for the entity that issued the Referenced Token.
+* `iss`: REQUIRED when also present in the Status List Token.
+The `iss` (issuer) claim MUST specify a unique string identifier for the entity that issued the Referenced Token.
 In the absence of an application profile specifying otherwise, compliant applications MUST compare issuer values using the Simple String Comparison method defined in Section 6.2.1 of {{RFC3986}}.
 The value MUST be equal to that of the `iss` claim contained within the referenced Status List Token.
 * `status`: REQUIRED.
 The `status` (status) claim MUST specify a JSON Object that contains at least one reference to a status mechanism.
   * `status_list`: REQUIRED when the status list mechanism defined in this specification is used.
 It contains a reference to a Status List or Status List Token.
 The object contains exactly two claims:
     * `idx`: REQUIRED.
 The `idx` (index) claim MUST specify an Integer that represents the index to check for status information in the Status List for the current Referenced Token.
 The value of `idx` MUST be a non-negative number, containing a value of zero or greater.